Ninnat/ninnat.github.io/_posts/2019-05-09-induction-as-adjoint.md

 ---
 layout: post
-title: Induced Representations [Drafted]
+title: Induction as an Adjoint Functor [Drafted]
 subtitle:
 date: 2019-05-31
 categories:
   - Representation theory
-  - Category theory
 tags:
 ---

+<div id="toc"></div>

-Induction (and co-induction) are important constructions in representation theory that I found mysterious at first.
+Induction (and co-induction) are important and versatile constructions in representation theory that I found mysterious at first.
 In this post, I want to explain what they are.

 Given a representation $\rho: G \to \GL(V)$, we can easily restrict it to a representation $\rho\big|_{H}{}_{}$ of a subgroup $H \subset G$, and we can ask e.g. how $V$ breaks up into irreducible $H$-representations.
 The inverse process is not so easy to cook up.
 Given a representation of a subgroup, how can we assign to it a unique representation of $G$?
 What should the properties of this *induced* representation be?